What is a Semantic Layer? The Data Foundation for Scalable Analytics and AI Across Organizations

 What is a Semantic Layer ?

-In today’s data-driven world, businesses need fast and reliable way to surface insights.
+In today’s data-driven world, businesses need a fast and reliable way to surface insights.
 However, raw data is often complex, scattered across multiple sources, and difficult for non-technical users to understand.

-• Chefs work with raw ingredients, complex recipes, and cooking techniques in the kitchen
+• Chefs work with raw ingredients, complex recipes, and cooking techniques in the kitchen.

 • Customers, however, only need to see a clear menu that presents dishes in a simple and understandable way.